 To ensure that entrants are capable of completing the swim safely, a qualifying swim will be required upon entry.
-Swimmers must show that they have completed a 5000 m or 5500 yd swim within 1 hour, 40 minutes.
-The swim can be in a pool or still (ie. no current assist) open water.
+Swimmers must show that they have completed a 5000 m or 5500 yd pool swim within 1 hour, 40 minutes.
 Time must be verified by an observer but it does not have to be an organized swim.
 The number of entrants will be capped at 100 so that organizers can safely track swimmers.